Sperm Selection

 Intracytoplasmic Sperm Injection (ICSI) Process

-The ICSI process is standard with all in vitro fertilization procedures at MCRM Fertility.
-The process injects one, selected sperm into the cytoplasm of an individual oocyte (egg).
-Initially, a sperm sample is prepared using multiple techniques in order to eliminate poor quality sperm.
-The remaining specimen of “healthy” sperm is then placed under high-magnification for visual inspection by an embryologist.
-The embryologist will select the “best looking” sperm using a fine glass needle.
-Next, the embryologist selects and individual oocyte and holds it in place with a specialized pipette.
-Once the oocyte is held in place, the embryologist uses the fine glass needle with the pre-selected sperm inside and punctures through the shell of the oocyte and into the cytoplasm.
-Then, slowly and gently the sperm is injected, and the needle removed.
+The embryologist selects the “best looking” sperm using a fine glass needle.
+Next, an individual oocyte is selected and held gently in place with a specialized pipette.
+Then the embryologist uses the fine glass needle with the pre-selected sperm inside to puncture through the shell of the oocyte and into the cytoplasm.
+Then, slowly and gently, the sperm is injected, and the needle removed.

 Magnetic Nanobead Selection Process